DeathlyMade/VR-Project/README.md

 3 techniques were used: K-means clustering-based segmentation, Otsu's Thresholding and Region-growing.

-For K-means, k=2, one for mask region and another for backround.
+For K-means, k=2, one for mask region and another for background.

 Here for the choice of the 2 initial centroids, we use domain knowledge.
 The images are cropped to face-size which implies that it is higly likely that some region of the mask must be in the center of image.

-So we choose one centoid at center and another at corner.
+So we choose one centroid at center and another at the corner.

 <p align="center">